-Birds hit buildings for any of these three reasons:
+Birds hit buildings for three main reasons:

 - artificial lights